BrownUniversity/brown-university-react-times/README.md

 # Brown University React Times

-A time picker modled after Airbnb's `react-dates` plus some test utils for use in React-based applications at Brown University.
+A time picker modeled after Airbnb's `react-dates` plus some test utils for use in React-based applications at Brown University.

 ---